 When no such patent splanchnic collateral is available for inflow or the flow in them is inadequate, CPA either using an end-to-end (termino-terminal) CPA or end-to-side (latero-terminal) CPA with “calibration” of the retrohepatic vena cava has been proposed.

 In CPA, the inflow from the IVC is used to perfuse the PV of the allograft.
-This seems to be the logical reconstruction for portal inflow in ...
+This seems to be the logical reconstruction for portal inflow in patients with grade IV ...